 AP Computer Science A Steganography Lab Student Guide (Coming Soon)

 For this lab, you will use the same code provided in Picture Lab to explore steganographic techniques of concealing messages or information within a picture.
 This involves the manipulation and traversal of data in a two-dimensional array.

-The following links are to student guides for previous labs.
-While these labs are not explicitly aligned to the updated course, they are excellent resources that can be used to fulfill the lab requirement.
+The links below are to student guides for previous labs.
+While these labs are not explicitly aligned to the current course, they are excellent resources that can be used to fulfill the lab requirement.